robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I climbed into the car.
 "I'm going to put you on speaker," I said with a small shiver, wishing I'd stuck with trousers.

-"So, Leo—he's from the Faire Management team—he was not pleased that the marketplace girls' dresses were holding up so poorly."
+"So, Leo — he's from the Faire Management team — he was not pleased that the marketplace girls' dresses were holding up so poorly."

 The turn signal blinked and I turned onto the street.
 Oddly empty for a Friday.